GopiRajuMatta/BeSplat/README.md

 ```

 ## 🙏 Acknowledgment
-In our work, the camera optimization and event stream integration into NeRF were inspired by [BAD-NeRF](https://github.com/WU-CVGL/BAD-NeRF) and [E-NeRF](https://github.com/knelk/enerf), respectively.
-The overall code framework is based on [nerf-pytorch](https://github.com/yenchenlin/nerf-pytorch/).
-We appreciate the effort of the contributors to these amazing repositories.
+In our work, the camera trajectory optimization was inspired by [Deblur-GS](https://github.com/google-research/deblur-gs), and the event stream integration into Gaussian Splatting was inspired by the methodology used in [BeNeRF](https://github.com/akawincent/BeNeRF).
+The overall code framework is based on both repositories.
+We appreciate the efforts of the contributors to these amazing projects.